cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## AcraBlock

-### Container structure

-AcraBlock is a container format.
+AcraBlock is a cryptographic container which is more compact than AcraStruct.
 Acra uses an envelope encryption strategy: plaintext data is encrypted using data encryption key (DEK), and then DEK is encrypted using key encryption key (KEK).
 AcraBlock uses AES-GCM for both encryption procedures.

 AcraBlock supports key rotation: it's possible to rotate only KEK without re-encrypting the data (known as "key rotation without data re-encryption"), or re-encrypt data and rotate both keys ("key rotation with data re-encryption").

+### Container structure

-To generate AcraBlocks Acra-Server uses symmetric keys generated for every ClientID/ZoneID.
+To generate AcraBlocks AcraServer uses symmetric keys generated for every ClientID/ZoneID.

 `AcraBlock = Begin_Tag + Rest_AcraBlock_Length + Key_Encryption_Backend_Identifier + Key_Encryption_Key_ID + Data_Encryption_Backend_Identifier + Data_Encryption_Key_Length + Encrypted_Data_Encryption_Key + Encrypted_Data`
 * `Begin_Tag[4]` - 4 bytes, header tag.
 Contains 4 bytes with byte value = 34: [34, 34, 34, 34].
 * `Rest_AcraBlock_Length[8]` - 8 bytes in Little-Endian byte order that store length of whole AcraBlock excluding length of Begin_Tag.
 * `Key_Encryption_Backend_Identifier[1]` - identifier of encryption backend used to encrypt DEK which is random symmetric key.
 For now AcraBlock supports only one backend that uses Themis Secure Cell in Seal mode with identifier `0` and may be changed.
 * `Key_Encryption_Key_ID[2]` - this field stores KEK's identifier.
 Main goal of this ID is to simplify search of KEK in a keychain related to specific ClientID/ZoneID.
-Now Acra-Server generates ID by hashing with `SHA256(KEK || ClientID/ZoneID)` and uses first 2 bytes as ID.
+Now AcraServer generates ID by hashing with `SHA256(KEK || ClientID/ZoneID)` and uses first 2 bytes as ID.
 * `Data_Encryption_Backend_Identifier[1]` -  identifier of encryption backend used to encrypt plaintext.
 For now AcraBlock supports only one backend that uses Themis Secure Cell in Seal mode with identifier `0`.
 Same as for DEK encryption and may be changed too.
 * `Data_Encryption_Key_Length[2]` - 2 bytes of DEK's length in Little-Endian byte order.
 Key size should be synchronized with data encryption backend.
 * `Encrypted_Data_Encryption_Key[*]` - encrypted DEK of size `Data_Encryption_Key_Length`, used to encrypt data and data encryption backend.
-For each new AcraBlock Acra-Server generates new random DEK and encrypts with DEK encryption backend and Context (ClientID/ZoneID).
+For each new AcraBlock AcraServer generates new random DEK and encrypts with DEK encryption backend and Context (ClientID/ZoneID).
 * `Encrypted_Data[*]` encrypted data with data encryption backend and random DEK.

 Now exists only one key and data decryption backends that use Secure Cell in Seal Mode.